codeblick/contentful-extensions/README.md

 ## SERP Generator

 This extension adds a preview for url, meta title and meta description.
 The field itself doesn't contain the url.
-It will search for a field called "url" in the same entry.
+It will search for a field called "slug" in the same entry.

 [You can find a demo here.](https://codeblick.github.io/contentful-extensions/serp/demo.html)